 With its strong emphasis on clinically-based training and the need to prepare students to begin patient care immediately upon graduation, medical schools are uniquely qualified to train physician assistants.
+The Tufts University School of Medicine (TUSM) Physician Assistant Program is located on the Health Science Campus in Boston.
 At Tufts, students study cadavers in the gross anatomy lab, and practice physical diagnosis on standardized patients and train with mannequins and task trainers in the Clinical Skills and Simulation Center.
 In their second year, students receive real-world clinical training at Tufts’ affiliated institutions – some of the finest hospitals, private practices, and medical centers in New England.
-Opportunities abound for interprofessional education in the classroom, at the other schools on Tufts’ Health Sciences campus, and at clinical sites.
+Opportunities abound for interprofessional education in the classroom, at the other schools on the Tufts Health Sciences campus, and at clinical sites.